Fentanyl

 Tolerance and dependence

-Using fentanyl on a regular basis can lead to dependence (addiction), and tolerance, which means you need to take larger amounts to get the same effect.
+They may also develop a tolerance to it, which means they need to take larger amounts to get the same effect.

 Using fentanyl with other drugs